Sinking fund

 A sinking fund is a fund established by an economic entity by setting aside revenue over a period of time to fund a future capital expense, or repayment of a long-term debt.

-In North America and elsewhere where it is common for public and private corporations to raise funds through the issue of bonds, the term is normally used in this context.
+In North America and elsewhere where it is common for government entities and private corporations to raise funds through the issue of bonds, the term is normally used in this context.
 However, in the United Kingdom and elsewhere where the issue of bonds (other than government bonds) is unusual, and where long-term leasehold tenancies are common, the term is only normally used in the context of replacement or renewal of capital assets, particularly the common parts of buildings.

-Borrowing money by issuing a bond is referred to as floating a bond.
-Sinking is its opposite, repaying debt or acquiring capital assets without debt.

 Historical context

+Great Britain

 The sinking fund was first used in Great Britain in the 18th century to reduce national debt.
 While used by Robert Walpole in 1716 and effectively in the 1720s and early 1730s, it originated in the commercial tax syndicates of the Italian peninsula of the 14th century, where its function was to retire redeemable public debt of those cities.

 The fund received whatever surplus occurred in the national Budget each year.
-However, the problem was that the fund was rarely given any priority in Government strategy.
+However, the problem was that the fund was rarely given any priority in government strategy.
 The result of this was that the funds were often raided by the Treasury when they needed funds quickly.

 In 1772, the nonconformist minister Richard Price published a pamphlet on methods of reducing the national debt.
 The pamphlet caught the interest of William Pitt the Younger, who drafted a proposal to reform the Sinking Fund in 1786.
 Lord North recommended "the Creation of a Fund, to be appropriated, and invariably applied, under proper Direction, in the gradual Diminution of the Debt".
 Pitt's way of securing "proper Direction" was to introduce legislation that prevented ministers from raiding the fund in crises.
 He also increased taxes to ensure that a £1 million surplus could be used to reduce the national debt.
 The legislation also placed administration of the fund in the hands of "Commissioners for the Reduction of the National Debt".

 The scheme worked well between 1786 and 1793 with the Commissioners receiving £8 million and reinvesting it to reduce the debt by more than £10 million.
 However, the outbreak of war with France in 1793 "destroyed the rationale of the Sinking Fund" (Eric Evans).
 The fund was abandoned by Lord Liverpool's government only in the 1820s.

+United States

+A federal Sinking Fund Commission was established by the 1st United States Congress.

 Sinking funds were also seen commonly in investment in the 19th century in the United States, especially with highly invested markets like railroads.
 An example would be the Central Pacific Railroad Company, which challenged the constitutionality of mandatory sinking funds for companies in the case In re Sinking Funds Cases in 1878.